 Loan Options

-Bank statement home equity loans (HELOANs) allow self-employed borrowers to qualify for a second mortgage using bank statement deposits rather than tax returns.
+The bank statement home equity loan (HELOAN) and home equity line of credit (HELOC) are the best non-QM options for self-employed homeowners who want to access their equity without refinancing their first mortgage, allowing them to qualify using bank statement deposits rather than tax returns.
 Borrowers can qualify to pull equity out of their home with as little as twelve months’ bank statements.

-A 1099 mortgage loan allows borrowers who receive 1099 income to qualify for a home loan based on their 1099 statements rather than traditional tax returns.
+The 1099 mortgage loan is the best non-QM loan for freelancers and independent contractors, allowing borrowers who receive 1099 income to qualify for a home loan based on their 1099 statements rather than traditional tax returns.
 With this type of loan, eligible homebuyers can use 90-100% of the income reported on their 1099 forms, similar to how W-2 employees qualify using their W-2 income.

-Asset-based loans allow you to leverage assets you already have, including checking and savings accounts, investment accounts, or money market accounts, to secure a loan.
-This type of non-QM mortgage is ideal for individuals with substantial liquid assets available.
+The asset-based loan is the best non-QM loan for retirees and high-net-worth borrowers, allowing them to leverage assets they already have, including checking and savings accounts, investment accounts, money market accounts, and retirement accounts, to secure a loan rather than relying on traditional income.
 Griffin Funding does not require you to pledge your assets.

-While traditional jumbo loans still often require 20% down, we offer flex jumbo loans of up to $3 million with as little as 10% down, up to a 43% debt-to-income ratio,interest-only, and credit scores as low as 680.
+The flex jumbo loan is the best non-QM loan for high-income buyers who need a large loan with less down, offering up to $3 million with as little as 10% down, up to a 45% debt-to-income ratio, interest-only, and credit scores as low as 680.

 Jumbo loans with 10% down are often the ideal solution for first-time buyers who might still have large student loans and other types of “good credit debt”.
 10% down jumbo loans are also good for high-income earners who are looking to invest their cash in other assets.

-If you do not have a valid Social Security number, U.S. FICO score, or Individual Tax Identification Number (ITIN) you can still qualify for this type of non-QM loan.
+The foreign national loan is the best non-QM loan for non-US citizens purchasing US property, allowing borrowers without a valid Social Security number, U.S. FICO score, or Individual Tax Identification Number (ITIN) to still qualify.
 To qualify for a foreign national loan, you will need to provide a visa or visa waiver as well as three active and open trade lines with a two-year history.

-Recent credit events can make it challenging to secure a loan because many lenders view them as a red flag.
-However, we offer loan programs for borrowers with recent credit events including foreclosure, short sale, and bankruptcy.
+The recent credit event loan is the best non-QM loan for borrowers rebuilding after a foreclosure, short sale, or bankruptcy, offering programs for borrowers that many lenders would turn away.
 While we do offer options for as little as one day out from the credit event, loan terms typically improve the longer it has been, even in just a year or two.

 Explore our free non-QM loan calculators to see how different alternative mortgage options might be able to help you buy or refinance.